 Best lease cars for tech fans

-We cover a lot of new car news here at Leasing.com, and not a launch goes by where a new model isn’t bringing some new gadget to the market to make a driver’s life easier and/or safer and/or ensure they’re entertained on the road.
+We cover a lot of new car news here at Leasing.com, and not a launch goes by when a new model isn’t bringing some new gadget to the market to make a driver’s life easier and/or safer.

 It’s no big secret that technology continues to grow and grow in importance, not only to car manufacturers but to drivers themselves.
 When the fact that whether or not a car comes with Apple CarPlay can be a deciding factor in choosing to lease then you know it’s a big deal.

 With this in mind, you can add ‘keeping up with the latest tech’ as a reason why leasing a car makes sense, as chances are when your two or three year contract is up there will be further safety and entertainment innovations to be found in your next lease car.
 So what cars might currently appeal to tech fans?
 Here’s our top ten.

 Grille aside, the 4 Series is not only an unbelievable drive, it hosts an array of high-end tech with BMW’s iDrive’s simplicity.

 The new 4 Series gets a new 10.25in touchscreen Central Information Display.
 A suite of new digital services, including Connected Music, and driver assistance systems, such as the new Reverse Camera.
 Extras include the optional Technology pack, with Head-up Display, Harman Kardon Loudspeaker system and Gesture control.

 A fantastic feature that the majority of cars now have is Remote Software Upgrade – similar to how your phone is updated, your will be able to update your car’s technology over the air.
 This way, other functions you want to add to your car can be activated in just a few clicks.